- what is a face covering?

 - owners, managers, members of staff, or volunteers, of indoor premises where it is mandatory to wear a face covering who are physically separated, by means of, for example, partition screens, from passengers or customers or if they maintain a 2 metre distance from customers or members of the public

-- In a place of worship, or at a funeral, marriage ceremony or civil partnership, by a person leading an act of worship, service, ceremony or registration where there is a partition screen or a distance of 2 metres is maintained
+- a person leading an act of worship, service, ceremony or registration in a place of worship, or at a funeral, marriage ceremony or civil partnership, where there is a partition screen or a distance of 2 metres is maintained

-- you are communicating with someone else who relies on lip reading and facial expressions to communicate
+- a person who is communicating with someone else who relies on lip reading and facial expressions to communicate.
+Such people should remove the face covering only temporarily whilst communicating and replace it immediately afterwards.

-When temporarily removing a face covering you should, where possible, maintain 2 metres distance as physical distancing is one of the most effective methods of preventing the spread of the virus and removing your face covering places others at an increased risk.
+If there is a need to temporarily remove a face covering you should, where possible, maintain 2 metres distance as physical distancing is one of the most effective methods of preventing the spread of the virus and removing your face covering places others at an increased risk.

-Those exempt under the guidance and regulations do not have to prove their exemption and should not be made to wear a face covering or denied access to public transport or shops.
+Those exempt under the guidance and regulations do not have to prove their exemption and should not be made to wear a face covering or denied access to public transport, shops or public places.
 We ask for people to be aware of the exemptions and to treat each other with kindness.

 We will continue to keep this guidance under ongoing review as we move through the phases of the route map out of lockdown.